Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: SINGLE CRYSTAL

-The experimental gain is then defined as $G_{\mathrm{exp}}=A\Gamma$~\cite{PRR2,PRR5,PRA91}.
-For the single crystal setup as described above we find $A=142.12$.
+\revA{For the numerical simulations, we consider a BBO crystal with a length of $L_1=\SI{3}{\milli\metre}$.
+The half width of the waist ($1/\E^2$-radius) of the intensity distribution of the spatial Gaussian pump envelope is chosen as $\SI{70}{\micro\metre}$, meaning that $\sigma=\SI[parse-numbers=false]{(70/\sqrt{2})}{\micro\metre}$ in \Cref{eq:integ_diffeqs_eb_beta,eq:integ_diffeqs_eb_eta}, which corresponds to a FWHM of the intensity distribution of $\SI[parse-numbers=false]{70\sqrt{2\ln2}}{\micro\metre} \approx\SI{82.4}{\micro\metre}$ (similar to \refcite{multimodesqueezing}).
+For these parameters, we found the gain fitting constant as $A=142.12$.
 Unlike in \refcite{PRR5}, where different fitting constants were used depending on the experimental gain regime, in this work, we take the same fitting constant for both low and high gain.
-This will not affect the following results qualitatively, but simplifies the numerical calculations greatly.
+This will not affect the following results qualitatively, but simplifies the numerical calculations greatly.}

-After obtaining the transfer functions by solving \Cref{eq:integ_diffeqs_s,eq:integ_diffeqs_i} as described in \refcite{PRR5}, we can compute the joint Schmidt decomposition as shown in \Cref{eq:jointsdecompbeta,eq:jointsdecompeta}.
-Plots of the modulus and the phase distribution of the first input ($\psi_0$) and output ($u_0$) modes are shown in \Cref{fig:modesandphasesc1}.
+Plots of the moduli and the phase distributions of the first input ($\psi_0$) and output ($u_0$) mode are shown in \Cref{fig:modesandphasesc1}.
 Both functions are plotted over the external angle $\theta\approx q/k^{\mathrm{vac}}$ where $k^{\mathrm{vac}}$ is the modulus of the wave vector of the signal (idler) photons in vacuum.

-In order to provide an analysis of higher-order modes, we furthermore define the \emph{same-crystal overlap coefficient} between the input and output modes:

-Figure~\ref{fig:modesandphasesc1} shows that for low parametric gain, $G_{\mathrm{exp}}=0.01$, the first input and output modes ($n=0$) coincide.
-Additionally, from the plot of $\occ_{lm}$ coefficients, it is clear that in the low-gain regime this also holds for higher-order modes.
-This can also be seen analytically from the Schmidt-mode theory presented in \refcite{PRA91}: For low parametric gain, the two-photon amplitude (TPA) $F\of{q_s,q_i}$ and the transfer function $\beta\of{q_s,q_i}$ coincide~\cite{APL2025}.
+One can notice that for low parametric gain, $G_{\mathrm{exp}}=0.01$, the first input and output mode ($n=0$) coincide.
+Additionally, from the plot of the $\occ_{lm}$ coefficients, it is clear that in the low-gain regime this also holds for higher-order modes.
+This can also be seen analytically from the Schmidt-mode theory presented in \refcite{PRA91}: For low parametric gain, the two-photon amplitude (TPA) $F\of{q_s,q_i}$ and the transfer function $\beta\of{q_s,q_i}$ coincide~\cite{APL2025,diss}.
 If the signal and idler photons are indistinguishable, the TPA is symmetric in its arguments.
-This means that $\beta\of{q_s,q_i}$ is also symmetric in its arguments and admits a decomposition of the form
+This means that $\beta\of{q_s,q_i}$ is also symmetric in its arguments and admits a decomposition of the form\footnote{\revA{Numerically, the decomposition of $\beta$ as written in \Cref{eq:jointsdecompbeta_lgsymm} corresponds to the Takagi/Autonne decomposition~\cite{Houde2024}.}}

 However, the decomposition for $\beta$ as written in \Cref{eq:jointsdecompbeta_lgsymm} is, on its own, not sufficient to conclude that the input and output modes of the system are identical.
 To conclude this, the full joint decomposition including $\tilde{\eta}$ must be investigated.
 However, clearly, for low gain, $\tilde{\eta}\of{q,q'}\approx\delta\of{q-q'}$ and $\sqrt{\tilde{\Lambda}_{n}}\approx 1$, meaning that $\tilde{\eta}$ may be decomposed as